FridayCandour/FridayCandour/README.md

 Am open for collaboration as am very interested to helping make several solutions come together and achieve Commendable user satisfaction....

-- 🤔 I’m looking for help with getting a job as am currently not In any workspace, am building personal or useful developers resources While on my couch every day...
+- 😰 I’m looking for help with getting a job as am currently not In any workspace, am building personal or useful developers resources While on my couch every day...

 - 💬 Ask me about what makes me write almost bugless and effective code.
-Almost write bugless code but while that can't be a fact am implicitly saying Am really good with my and I hear a lot of people say it...
+I almost write bugless code but while that can't be a fact am implicitly saying Am really good with my and I hear a lot of people say it...